The Five Stans - Tashkent Departure

 Hotel Bankir, Khiva, Uzbekistan

-Day 1: TASHKENT
+Day 1: ARRIVE IN TASHKENT

 No matter what time you arrive, you’ll be met at the airport by a welcoming face who will drive you to your accommodation.
 Drop your bags, because all amazing adventures begin somewhere – and on this trip, you’ll kick off in Tashkent, Uzbekistan at 10am today!

 Meet your solo travel buddies in the hotel before heading out for a casual stroll around Tashkent city with your expert guide, and your first delicious tasting of Uzbek food.
 Have your camera ready in the afternoon because you’re going underground to uncover the Soviet-Era opulence of Tashkent’s Metro.
+This is no ordinary public transport, it’s famous for a reason!

 Tonight is the group’s welcome dinner.
 You’ll head out to one of our favourite local restaurants and ‘break bread’ – another chance to get to know your Fencox Crew.

-ACCOMMODATION: Hotel Inspira (or similar), Tashkent, Uzbekistan
+Accommodation: Consti Hotel (or similar), Tashkent, Uzbekistan

 Day 2: TASHKENT

-ACCOMMODATION: Hotel Inspira-S (or similar), Tashkent, Uzbekistan
+Accommodation: Consti Hotel (or similar), Tashkent, Uzbekistan

 Day 3: NUKUS

 Images of political defiance will linger in your mind this afternoon, all the way to Khiva, as the stark desert rushes past your window.
-Later, as you dine with your little group on a patio, watching the sunset glow up a labyrinth of alleyways and minarets, you’ll already find yourself falling head over heels for Khiva.
+Later, as you dine with your group on a patio, watching the sunset glow over a labyrinth of alleyways and minarets, you’ll already find yourself falling head over heels for Khiva.

-ACCOMMODATION: Hotel Bankir (or similar), Khiva, Uzbekistan
+Accommodation: Hotel Bankir (or similar), Khiva, Uzbekistan

 Day 4: LOVELY KHIVA

-ACCOMMODATION: Hotel Bankir (or similar), Khiva, Uzbekistan
+Accommodation: Hotel Bankir (or similar), Khiva, Uzbekistan

 Day 5: TURKMENISTAN

 Jump out of bed early because today you’re road-tripping to Turkmenistan!
-While it’s not much more than an hour to the border and the crossing is only about 500 metres on foot, the paperwork process – well that takes as long as it takes, so be sure to pack your patience as well as your bag!
+While it’s not much more than an hour to the border and the crossing is only about 500 metres on foot, the paperwork process takes as long as it takes, so be sure to pack your patience as well as your bag!

-ACCOMMODATION: Hotel Sport (or similar), Ashgabat, Turkmenistan
+Accommodation: Hotel Olympia (or similar), Ashgabat, Turkmenistan

 Day 6: OLD NISA FORTRESS

-ACCOMMODATION: Hotel Sport (or similar), Ashgabat, Turkmenistan
+Accommodation: Hotel Olympia (or similar), Ashgabat, Turkmenistan

 Day 7: ASHGABAT

-ACCOMMODATION: Hotel Sport (or similar), Ashgabat, Turkmenistan
+Accommodation: Hotel Olympia (or similar), Ashgabat, Turkmenistan

 Day 8: ANCIENT MERV AND MARY

-You’ll be greeted by one of the nerve centres of Islamic culture, the one-time capital of the Great Seljuk Empire and the epicentre of various sultanates.
-Standing proud on the UNESCO list, Merv is actually the oldest and best-preserved of all the oasis cities along the Silk Road.
-Take the afternoon to unravel the mysteries behind the huge corrugated palaces known as koshks and learn of the massacres wrought upon the Silk Road city by Genghis Khan’s heir in the 13th century.
+First stop today: Silk Road history.
+Head east into the bluffs of the Karakum Desert and back in time, to Ancient Merv.
+Waiting on the other side of weathered brick is a nexus of Islamic culture, the one-time capital of the Great Seljuk Empire.
+Solidly on the UNESCO list, Merv is the oldest and best-preserved of all the oasis cities along the Silk Road.
+Unravel the mysteries behind the huge corrugated palaces known as koshks and learn how Gengis Khan’s heirs staged massacres here in the 13th century.

-ACCOMMODATION: Hotel Margush (or similar), Mary, Turkmenistan
+Accommodation: Hotel Margush (or similar), Mary, Turkmenistan

-INCLUDED: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch, and Dinner

 Day 10: BUKHARA

-INCLUDED: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch, and Dinner

 Day 11: BUKHARA TO SAMARKAND

-INCLUDED: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch, and Dinner

 Day 12: SAMARKAND

-INCLUDED: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch, and Dinner

 Day 13: SAMARKAND

-INCLUDED: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch, and Dinner

 Day 14: PENJIKENT, TAJIKISTAN

-ACCOMMODATION: Hotel Umariyon (or similar), Penjikent, Tajikistan
+Accommodation: Fariz Hotel (or similar), Penjikent, Tajikistan

 Day 15: ISKANDER KUL ON THE WAY TO DUSHANBE

 Soak up the mountain scenery, or stretch those legs and take a short hike to a nearby waterfall.
 The pristine air will wake up your appetite for lunch.
 Then it’s back in the vehicle and you’ll reach Dushanbe in time to check into your hotel before heading out for dinner.
-After a few days on the road, staying remote, your group will relish the extra choices available tonight!
+After a few days on the road, your group will relish the extra choices available tonight!

-INCLUDED: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch, and Dinner

 Day 16: DUSHANBE

-ACCOMMODATION: Hotel Shumon (or similar), Dushanbe, Tajikistan
+Accommodation: Rumi Hotel (or similar), Dushanbe, Tajikistan

 Day 17: WELCOME TO KAZAKHSTAN